IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### 4.1.2 Itertools

-The Python module [itertools](https://docs.python.org/3/library/itertools.html) implements a number of iterator building blocks that can therefore be used with the `source` operation.
+The Python module [itertools](https://docs.python.org/3/library/itertools.html) implements a number of iterator building blocks that can therefore be used with the `source` transform.

 #### 4.1.2.1 Infinite counting sequence